TheHive-Project/Cortex4py/Usage.md

 ### Examples

-The following example shows how to manipulate organizations as a `superadmin` user
+The following example shows how to manipulate organizations as a `superadmin` user:

 ```python
 from cortex4py.api import Api